AmpersandJS/ampersand-input-view/README.md

 - `parent`: a View instance to use as the `parent` for this input.
 If your InputView is in a FormView, this is automatically set for you.
 - `beforeSubmit`: function called by [ampersand-form-view](https://github.com/AmpersandJS/ampersand-form-view) during submit.
 By default this runs the tests and displays error messages.
 - `tabindex` (default: `0`): Specify the tab index number for your field (integer).
+- `clearValidationOnReset` (default: `false`): whether or not to clear validation class on field when it is reset by default.

 ### render `inputView.render()`
 Renders the inputView.
 This is called automatically if your inputView is used within a parent [ampersand-form-view](https://github.com/ampersandjs/ampersand-form-view).